Motion-Project/motion-docker/README.md

     motionproject/motion:latest
 ```

-Things you will need to change ;
+## Things you may need to change
-- name=a label for the container, should be motion or motion-project (but can be anything)
+- name = a label for the container, should be motion or motion-project (but can be anything)
 - ports = each -p line denotes 1 camera and its stream port
 - TZ = the timezone the container will be running
 - volumes = /dockerserver/path/to/config
           = /dockerserver/path/to/storage

 ## Release Notes
+- 30/11/18 Bumped to Ubuntu 18.04
 - 30/11/18 Cosmetic changes and added x264 package
 - 29/11/18 Initial build of Docker container
 - 29/10/18 Motion 4.2 released